drbreakfast/Dokkanle/README.md

 # Dokkanle

 Dokkanle is a Wordle-style daily guessing game inspired by Dokkan Battle cards.
-Each day, players are challenged to guess a specific Dokkan Battle card based on parts of its passive skill.
-As guesses are made, more information about the card is revealed, making it easier to narrow down the possibilities.
+Each day, players are challenged to guess a specific Dokkan Battle card based on parts of its passive skill, rarity, type, class, and leader skill.
+More information about the card can be revealed, making it easier to narrow down the possibilities.

 ## How to Play